chaliy/psurl/Readme.md

 # Features

 1. Download content from any URL as a string
-2. Download content from any URL to file
 3. POST url encoded form to any URL
+3. POST arbitrary requests to any URL

 # Examples